AlexSKorn/Fitness/README.md

 # Fitness
- Fitness website used by clients for more informaiton
+ Fitness website used by clients for more informaiton on coaching options